mrc-ide/packit/api/README.md

 There are two ways to start the app:

-1. The default dev configuration enables Github auth, but you will need to set environment variables GITHUB_CLIENT_ID and
+1. The default dev configuration enables Github auth, but you will need to set environment variables PACKIT_GITHUB_CLIENT_ID and
-   GITHUB_CLIENT_SECRET with the details of an OAuth app which you can use to log in.
+   PACKIT_GITHUB_CLIENT_SECRET with the details of an OAuth app which you can use to log in.
 You can use the details held in the mrc vault at `VAULT:secret/auth/githubclient/id:value` and `VAULT:secret/auth/githubclient/secret:value`.
 2. The other configuration is to use basic auth.
 This is enabled by setting `auth.method=basic` in `application.properties`.